 Here at home, we have been practising social distance as an attempt to slow the spread of the virus (aka flatten the curve).
 I have been working from home and the kids have been staying at home as schools are closed indefinitely.
 Fortunately, the weather is getting warmer, so we can send both kids to the backyard each day and get them run around to burn off some energy.

 March Dividend Income

-In March we received dividend income from the following companies:
+In March 2020 we received dividend payments from the following companies: